facebook/react/docs/_posts/2015-03-03-community-roundup-25.md

 [Reactiflux.com](http://reactiflux.com/) is a new Slack community based around (you guessed it!)
 React, and Flux.

-[React Week](http://reactweek.com/) is a recently launched, week-long learning workshop for React, Flux, and other related technologies, run by Ryan Florence ([ryanflorence](https://github.com/ryanflorence)).
+[React Week](http://reactweek.com/) is a week-long learning workshop, happening next week, for React, Flux, and other related technologies, run by Ryan Florence ([ryanflorence](https://github.com/ryanflorence)).

 [Babel-sublime](https://github.com/babel/babel-sublime) is a new package which provides Sublime with language definitions for ES6 JavaScript with React JSX syntax extensions.